 School staff have the power to discipline students for misbehaving when they are not on the school site.
-This may include bullying incidents which occur during travel to and from school, at local shops, social events, in a town or village centre or online.
+This may include bullying incidents which occur during travel to and from school, at local shops, social events, in a town or village centre, or online.
 When bullying that occurs outside of the school premises is reported to school staff it will be promptly and thoroughly investigated.
 If the misbehaviour is criminal or poses a threat to others, the police will be notified.

-If bullying is proven the school will follow the behaviour policy and this will be viewed as a Level 3 incident

-L3 serious misbehaviour: This type of behaviour is potentially a criminal act, has the potential to cause harm to persons or property, or brings the reputation of the school into disrepute.
-See TGGS behaviour policy.
+If bullying is proven, the school will follow the Behaviour Policy and this will be viewed as a Level 3 incident.
+This type of behaviour is potentially a criminal act, has the potential to cause harm to persons or property, or brings the reputation of the school into disrepute.
+See TGGS Behaviour Policy.
+We will always consider if the student has any SEND needs and will discuss the incident with both the SENDCo and the DSL.